 You must be a member of IGMA for at least one year immediately prior to applying for Artisan Membership.
 Should you desire to apply for Fellow Membership in the future, you need to have been an Artisan Member for at least a continuous two years immediately prior to applying for Fellow Membership.

-To start the process, contact Misty Barth, Artisan Selection Committee Chairperson, or Carol Hardy, Guild Administrator.
+To start the process, contact Sally Manwell, Artisan Selection Committee Chairperson, or Sophia Harris, Guild Administrator.

 Upon receipt of your request for an application, you will be entered into our computer and be sent an application form and a cover letter giving complete information and the schedule of the next evaluation.
 Alternatively, you may download the documents from the Downloads menu on this website.
 The applicant pays an application fee of $50 when sending in the forms and items to be evaluated by the Artisan Selection Committee.

-The Artisan Selection Committee meets to evaluate submissions once each year in the spring.
+The Artisan Selection Committee meets to evaluate submissions once each year in September, prior to the Guild Show.
 The successful applicants’ names are then presented to the Board of Trustees for final approval.
 The successful applicant then receives an Artisan Certificate personalized with the name, date and category in which Artisan Membership was attained.

 Field evaluations are available for those who wish to submit very large structures or landscapes.
 They will be conducted only at the Guild Show in September.
 Applicants wishing to have their work evaluated at the show must contact the chairperson prior to the committee’s spring meeting.